Psychology with Linguistics BSc (UCAS C802)

 A level additional information

-You will also need grade B or 6 in GCSE Mathematics or Statistics, and grade 6 in two GCSE science subjects (Biology, Chemistry, Physics, or double science).
+You will also need grade B or 6 in GCSE Mathematics or Statistics.
+Applicants not studying Biology, Chemistry of Physics at A Level are expected to have obtained a grade 6 or B in a GCSE science subject (Biology, Chemistry, Physics or Combined Science).

 A level contextual offer